 A student shall not cause or attempt to cause a situation before, during or after any school function, school event or official school business that could result in student or staff injuries.
-Any incident having a direct impact on the educational process being disrupted, as a result of such behavior, is considered inappropriate, and the school has the right to be involved in such case.
-School employees, while performing their duties to resolve the problem, will be covered by the provision dealing with the "Assault on a School Employee" rule in the Rights and Responsibilities Student Handbook
+Any incident having a direct impact on the educational process being disrupted as a result of such behavior is considered inappropriate, and the school has the right to be involved in such case.
+School employees, while performing their duties to resolve the problem, will be covered by the provision dealing with the "Assault on a School Employee" rule in the Rights and Responsibilities Student Handbook.

-While this list is not intended to be exclusive, the following acts - when done for the purpose of causing a substantial and material disruption or obstruction of any lawful mission, process or function of the school - illustrate the kinds of offenses encompassed here: (1) occupying any school building, school grounds or part thereof with intent to deprive others of its use: (2) blocking the entrance or exit of any school building or corridor or room therein with the intent to deprive others of lawful access to or from or use of the building or corridor or room; (3) setting fire to, attempting to set a fire or damaging any school building or property; (4) inducing or causing panic; (5) firing, displaying or threatening use of firearms, explosives, including fireworks or other weapons, on the school premises for any unlawful or unauthorized purpose; (6) prevention of or attempting to prevent by physical act the convening or continued functioning of any school, class or activity or any lawful meeting or assembly on the school campus; (7) preventing students from attending a class or activity; (8) planning. encouraging or engaging in any hazing activities; (9) except under the direct instruction of the principal, blocking normal pedestrian or vehicular traffic on a school campus; (10) continuously making noise or acting in any manner so as to interfere seriously with the teacher's ability to conduct his/her class; (11) gambling which is prohibited on school premises; (12) electronic or digital devices and any other nuisance items that are of no educational value and which interfere with teaching and learning or which disrupt any facet of the school day or after school activities are not to be brought to school.
-Such items may be confiscated; (13) obscene profane language/drawings/writings; (14) pornographic material; (15) sexual acts; (16) plagiarism, bribery, forgery, lying, cheating, extortion, stealing; (17) willful disobedience; (18) running from school authority; (19) threatening, intimidation and harassment.
+While this list is not intended to be exclusive, the following acts - when done for the purpose of causing a substantial and material disruption or obstruction of any lawful mission, process or function of the school ---- illustrate the kinds of offenses encompassed here (1) occupying any school building, school grounds or part thereof with intent to deprive others of its use; (2) blocking the entrance or exit of any school building or corridor or room therein with the intent to deprive others of lawful access to or from or use of the building or corridor or room; (3) setting fire to, attempting to set a fire or damaging any school building or property; (4) inducing or causing panic; (5) firing, displaying or threatening use of firearms, explosives, including fireworks or other weapons, on the school premises for any unlawful or unauthorized purpose; (6) prevention of or attempting to prevent by physical act the convening or continued functioning of any school, class or activity or any lawful meeting or assembly on the school campus; (7) preventing students from attending a class or activity; (8) planning, encouraging or engaging in any hazing activities; (9) except under the direct instruction of the principal, blocking normal pedestrian or vehicular traffic on a school campus: (10) continuously making noise or acting in any manner so as to interfere seriously with the teacher's ability to conduct his/her class; (11) gambling which is prohibited on school premises; (12) electronic or digital devices and any other nuisance items that are of no educational value and which interfere with teaching and learning or which disrupt any facet of the school day or after school activities are not to be brought to school.
+Such items may be confiscated; (13) obscene profane language/drawings/writings; (14) pornographic material; (15) sexual acts; (16) plagiarism, bribery, forgery, lying, cheating, extortion; (17) willful disobedience; (18) running from school authority; (19) threatening, intimidation and harassment.

-Rule 2: Damage, Destruction, Stealing or Unauthorized Use of School and/or Private Property event off school grounds.
+Rule 2: Damage, Destruction, Stealing or Unauthorized Use of School and/or Private Property

+A student shall not cause or attempt to cause damage to property or steal or attempt to steal property either on the school grounds or during a school activity, function or event off school grounds.
 Damage, unauthorized use of or theft involving any property shall be a basis for a suspension up to ten (10) days or expulsion from school.
 Schools may not be held responsible legally for damaged, stolen or lost property of students.
 Schools, however, will make a reasonable effort to recover the property or determine the party or parties responsible for the damage done.
 Parents are liable, up to the amount provided by law, for the willful destruction of property by a minor in their custody or control.